SeoulTechDontLie/pcfg-manager/README.md

 # Parallel/distributed PCFG Manager
 **A high-performance password geuess generator**
-David Mikus, Radek Hranicky, Filip Listiak, Lukas Zobal This is a proof-of-concept tool created under NES@FIT research group in cooperation with the Fitcrack team: https://fitcrack.fit.vutbr.cz/team/
+Dávid Mikuš, Radek Hranický, Filip Lištiak, Lukáš Zobal This is a proof-of-concept tool created under NES@FIT research group in cooperation with the Fitcrack team: https://fitcrack.fit.vutbr.cz/team/
 (Currently used for distributed PCFG attacks in the Fitcrack system)